dhiogoboza/drones-open-catalog/README.md

-# drones-open-catalog
+# Drones Open Catalog

-Drones data open catalog.
+Repository with information and images about drones.
+The data is stored in `data` folder.